spring-tips/road-to-3-dot-2/README.md

-# road-to-3.2
+# Road to 3.2

-the road to 3.2 is short and worth taking
+The road to 3.2 is short and worth taking